Mortgage Rate Forecast 2026-2027: Fannie Mae, Freddie Mac & MBA

 Should I lock my mortgage rate in Q2 2026 or wait?

-The consensus base case projects rates trending DOWN through 2026: Q2 at 6.6%, Q3 at 6.5%, Q4 at 6.3%.
-If you have a 30-day or 60-day rate lock available, that often captures most of the near-term decline.
+The consensus base case projects a flat-to-slightly-lower path through 2026: Q2 at 6.5%, Q3 at 6.3%, Q4 at 6.3%.
+If you have a 30-day or 60-day rate lock available, that often captures most of the near-term movement.
 For purchases closing within 45 days, lock now or use a float-down option.
-For longer timelines (60+ days) and if you can tolerate volatility, watching for Fed signaling around the June and September FOMC meetings may secure a better rate.
+For longer timelines (60+ days) and if you can tolerate volatility, watch the 10-year Treasury and lender-specific lock pricing instead of Fed headlines alone.
 Critical: do not delay a home purchase based purely on rate forecasts — rate forecasts have wide error bars (±50 bps within 90 days is normal).

 How does the Fed funds rate connect to mortgage rates?